-(1) Grant Application Requirements.
+(2) Application Requirements.

-- (A) An application for a grant shall be submitted on forms provided by the department.
-The application shall be supported by the necessary documents and forms from other state and federal grant or lending agencies or private lending agencies to enable the department to establish eligibility for grant funds. - (B) The project for which the grant application is submitted shall comply with appropriate state and local laws, rules and ordinances. - (C) These grants are to be considered secondary sources of funding and, as such, shall in no case exceed one thousand four hundred dollars (\$1400) per contracted connection or fifty percent (50%) of the total project cost, whichever is less. - (D) The grant application shall contain the information listed in paragraphs (1)(D)1.-6. of this rule: - 1.
-The preliminary engineering cost study for the proposed project including, but not limited to, the following items: development and administration costs; land, structures, right-of-way costs; legal costs; engineering costs; interest costs; equipment costs; contingencies; other costs; and total project costs; - 2.
-Bonded indebtedness of the district or community, including: outstanding general obligation and revenue bonds; the purpose of each indebtedness; the amount of each indebtedness; the amount of each indebtedness; the amount of installment; and the interest rate; - 3.
-The financial condition of the district or community, including: the total assessed value of agricultural, commercial and industrial property, vacant lots and residential property; total annual revenue anticipated from this assessed property; other sources of income available to finance the project; and cash on hand.
+(A) As required by section 640.615, RSMo, the applicant must first apply with the agency or other financial source which is to furnish the primary financial assistance, and after the amount of that assistance has been determined, an application for a grant under this rule may be made to and processed by the department.
+The application shall be submitted on forms provided by the department.
+The application shall be supported by the necessary documents and forms from other state and federal grant or lending agencies or private lending agencies to enable the department to establish eligibility and need for grant funds.

+(B) The project for which the grant application is submitted shall comply with appropriate state and local laws, rules and ordinances.

+(C) These grants are to be considered secondary sources of funding and, as such, shall in no case exceed one thousand four hundred dollars (\$1,400) per contracted connection, fifty percent (50%) of the total project cost, or \$500,000, whichever is less.

+(D) The grant application shall contain the following information:

+1. The preliminary engineering cost study for the proposed project including, but not limited to, the following items: development and administration costs; land, structures, right-of-way costs; legal costs; engineering costs; interest costs; equipment costs; contingencies; other costs; and total project costs;

+2. The engineering report for the proposed project which is in accordance with accepted engineering practices.
+The current "Design Guide for Community Water System" and "Ten State Standards" and applicable rules should be considered for design standards;

+3. Bonded indebtedness or other indebtedness of the district or community, including: outstanding general obligation and revenue bonds; the purpose of each indebtedness; the amount of each indebtedness; the amortization period; the date payments are due; amount of installment; and the interest rate;

+4. The financial condition of the district or community, including: the total assessed value of agricultural, commercial and industrial property, vacant lots and residential property; total annual revenue anticipated from this assessed property; water user charges; other sources of income available to finance the project; and cash on hand.
 The latest audit with an update would satisfy the requirements of this paragraph;

-- 4. The information required to determine the cost per contracted connection; - 5.
-The median annual gross income of the residents in the district or community as determined in the latest census; and - 6.
-Information required to determine the ratio of the contracted users to the potential users.
+5. The information required to determine the cost per contracted connection;

+6. The median annual household income of the residents in the district or community as determined in the latest federal census;

+7. Information required to determine the ratio of the contracted users to the potential users; and